nginx/agent/docs/content/use-agent-with-docker.md

 categories:
 - installation
 date: "2020-10-26T15:32:41-06:00"
-description: Learn how to use the NGINX Controller Agent in a Docker environment
+description: Learn how to use the NGINX Agent in a Docker environment
 docs: DOCS-000
 doctypes:
 - reference